pmndrs/react-three-fiber/readme.md

 # Events

 THREE objects that implement their own `raycast` method (for instance meshes, lines, etc) can be interacted with by declaring events on the object.
 For now that's prop-updates (very useful for things like `verticesNeedUpdate`), hovering-state and clicks.
-Touch follows soon!
+Touch coming soon!

 ```jsx
 <mesh